preethz2567/orbitlog-ISS-tracker/README.md

 A responsive dashboard that tracks the International Space Station in real time and lets you log your own ISS sightings.

-> **Note:** This README documents the project as designed and built across several feature branches/PRs.
-See the open PRs in this repo for the corresponding code: project scaffold, charts, sighting form, and dashboard UI.

 ## Purpose